-1.5 Scope of the Study
+1.4 Scope of the Study

-The research was carried out between April 2009 and August 2009.
-The study focused on the impact of socio-economic factors on academic performance of pupils .The research was conducted in selected primary schools in Central division,Garissa district.
-The respondents to the research were pupils as well as the teachers and parents.
+The research was carried out between August and October 2010.
+The study focused on the impact of socio-economic factors on academic performance of pupils and the subsequent drop out of such pupils from school.
+The research was conducted in selected primary schools in Kaptagat division.
+Eldoret East district, Kenya.

+The respondents to the research were pupils as well as the teachers in selected schools like Plateau, Chepnoet, Naiberi, and Kiluka to mention and from the parents.

-1.6 Limitations of the Study
+1.5 Limitations of the Study